nsyilmaz/SnykTest/GoProjects.md

 ```sh
 snyk code test --strict-out-of-sync=false --show-vulnerable-paths=all  --all-projects
 ```
-If modules used from private repo, authentication should be set in several configs.
+If modules used from private repos, authentication should be set in several configs.
 1. Repo should be cloned via SSH
 ```sh
 git@gitlab.com:Your-Org/Your-Repo.git